8fold/site-joshbruce.com/SUPER_DETAILS.md

 1. Content will be separated from the app; only the `index.php` file and `.htaccess` will reside in the `public` folder.
 2. Databases will only be used for relationships and only if the relationship can't be handled as quickly using references in flat-files.
 3. Code will remain as light as possible.
-When I've developed sites similar to this in the past most of the code I ended up writing was related to querying databases and use authentication and administration; both will be avoided for as long as possible.
+When I've developed sites similar to this in the past most of the code I ended up writing was related to querying databases and user authentication and administration; both will be avoided for as long as possible.

 ## Present valid HTML on page